Medically Reviewed by Belinda Ngui, R.N. and Homage Care Specialist.

 Feeding refers to being able to feed oneself after the food has been prepared.
 Over time, elderly adults with cognitive or physical decline may lose their ability to feed themselves completely.
 This could be due to a decline in motor or swallowing functions.
 Furthermore, they can also experience dietary and nutritional challenges such as simply forgetting to eat meals and loss in appetite.

 Functional mobility touches on the ability to sit, stand, walk and move from one place to another on level surfaces all by yourself.
 Other mobility-related activities include getting onto and off of the toilet, sitting and rising from the couch or other furniture, as well as going up and down the stairs.

 While it is similar to functional mobility and sometimes used interchangeably, transferring focuses on all aspects of being able to move from a bed to an upright chair or wheelchair and vice versa.

 Since most activities of daily living revolve around being physically able, there are various assistive equipment that can help you complete these tasks with far more ease.
-Not only does this make the process of completing ADLs easier, it also reduces the amount of time needed to complete them as well.
+Not only does this make the process of completing ADLs easier, but also reduces the amount of time needed to complete them as well.

 For activities that require your elderly loved one to get up from a seated position, whether that’s on a toilet seat or chair, grab bars and bed rails can prep them up by giving them the added support that they need.
 For those with mobility-related problems, walkers and wheelchairs can allow seniors to get from one place to another more quickly and conveniently.

 Other examples of assistive equipment include: